krishnabhattaram/TurboSETIRetrieval/README.md

-note though is that the drift at which signal detection starts is a little shifted from the inserted range, meaning turboSETI drift calculation might differ from setigen's (perhaps using left/right boundary convention for the signal, which should yield with this signal thickness and frame size a difference of about 0.05 Hz, which is a little smaller than the visible error).
+note though is that the drift at which signal detection starts is a little shifted from the inserted range, meaning turboSETI drift calculation might differ from setigen's (perhaps using left/right boundary convention for the signal, which should yield with this signal thickness and frame size a difference of about 0.05 Hz/s, which is a little smaller than the visible error).

 ![](images/CapturedDrift.png)